-Create a Template
+Create a template

 - Navigate to Mailings > Templates > View.

-- Standard (One Content Area)
+- Standard (one Content Area)

-- Advanced (One or Many Content Areas)
+- Advanced (one or several Content Areas)

-- After selecting your template type, click Create.
 You'll now complete four steps to configure your template:

 Step 1 - Add Template Group

 - In the Template Editor, enter a name for the template.
-Note that this name will not be shown to readers – it is for categorization purposes only.
+Note that this name will not be shown to readers, it is for categorization purposes only.

 - Click the Folder dropdown to select a folder where the template will reside.

-- Enter any additional Email Information as necessary (these fields will default to the system settings for “Friendly From” and “Reply-To”).
+- Enter any additional Email Information (these fields will default to the system settings for Friendly From and Reply-To Address).

-- Click Next to continue.
+- Click Next to continue to Step 2.